ceh-2000/fed_cvae/README.md

 ### Logging
-1. Enable logging by adding the command line argument `--should_log True` to `python3 main.py`.
+1. Enable logging by adding the command line argument `--should_log 1` to `python3 main.py`.
 2. Run `tensorboard --logdir=runs` and navigate to [http://localhost:6006/](http://localhost:6006/).

 ### Format